wordpressPHP/wp-posts-carousel/readme.txt

 = 1.1.1 =
 * added actions and filters to overwrite html and values
-* added option to select posts or custom post types by IDs = 1.1.0 =
+* added option to select posts or custom post types by IDs

+Remember to rebuild your shortcodes and update widgets options.
+= 1.1.0 =
 * fixed problem with WordPress queries
 * added option to allow shortcodes in post content